webtap-ai/webtap/README.md

 Setting up a Virtual Environment (Optional)

 1. It is recommended, though not mandatory, to create a virtual environment for your project.
 Virtual environments make it easier to manage packages and ensure that your project's dependencies are isolated from other Python projects.
-2. Setup openai key
+2. Setup openai key:
 You must have an openai key set in your environment.
-You can add one in your ~/.zshrc file
+You can setup one by adding the following in your ~/.zshrc file
 ```bash
 export OPENAI_API_KEY="{your api key}"
 ```